In this post I’d like to share our favorite NLP Golf Psychology technique called Anchoring.

 In the video below I’ll take you step by step through the process of creating a peak emotional state of your choosing and then anchoring a simple physical movement to it.
 Once you become proficient with this technique, you’ll be able to use that anchor trigger to elicit the connected peak state at any time on the course.

 It’s not nearly as complex (or goofy) as it seems.
 Check it out below:

-If you have any questions about how to best utilize this exercise in your golf fitness routine, please post a comment below.
+If you have any questions about how to best utilize this NLP Golf Psychology technique, please post a comment below.

 If you enjoy this blog, then join 15, 459 other golfers and get free email updates on new posts PLUS your Free Report: 8 Reasons Your Drives Suck, and How to Fix It >>> Click Here<<<